JBannwarth/TrackingQuadControl/README.md

 The altitude controller is experimental at the moment, and does not currently have an attitude controller

 ## Installing
+The install.sh bash script contains all the commands required to install this software.
+You can either run the bash script or copy the commands one by one in the terminal. **I recommend running the commands one by one in the terminal, as it will make debugging easier.**

+If you want to install the software using the bash script:
 - Download install.sh and place in directory you want to download the software to
 - In a terminal go to directory install.sh is and run: `./install.sh`
 - The install process will take a few minutes depending on the Internet connection